 5. Educate your entire organization: a “security-first” culture

 Now that you have created processes and implemented the technologies, it doesn’t stop there.
 To ensure strong data loss prevention, creating a “security-first” culture within your organization is critical.
-According to IBM’s 2019 Cost of a Data Breach Report, 24 percent of data breaches were caused by negligent employees or contractors.

 Protecting sensitive data isn’t a task that should be left solely to your cybersecurity or IT teams.
 If your organization processes a large amount of sensitive data, then all departments should understand how it should be treated, along with the regulatory penalties, fines and other consequences that could come out of carelessness.
 Creating a culture of data privacy and security is an ongoing effort.

 How do data discovery and data classification enhance DLP strategies?

 Data discovery and classification are two core areas that truly set the foundation for a strong data loss prevention strategy.
 When organizations skip over these steps, they leave large areas of vulnerability in their DLP strategy—putting at risk reputation, revenue, and regulatory compliance.